 Overall, disputes over IP ownership can significantly and negatively impact a company’s value and growth potential by exposing it to concerns over whether the company controls the IP it believes it owns.
 Therefore, entities may wish to invest a relatively small amount of time and money into continuing to correctly secure the IP they should own.
 This may save them the pains of attempting to correct mistaken or undesired IP ownership prior to a deal or acquisition.

-Explore the Intellectual Property resource page for expert IP news, analysis, and more.
+Explore the Intellectual Property Protection page for expert IP news, analysis, and more.